 DESCRIPTION

+"This is a control variable.

+It is written by an external management entity when making a management request.
+Changes take effect when dot11WNMRqstRowStatus is set to Active.

-"This attribute lists location reporting channel information for this Location Configuration request.
+This attribute lists location reporting channel information for this Location Configuration request.
 The default value is null.
 Each pair of octets indicates a different operating class and channel number for this request.
 The detailed format for this list of channels is described in 8.4.2.73.3 (Location Indication Channels subelement)."

 DEFVAL { ''H }